-- 1. Your engine is ready to be put into service.
-However, the first 100 hours on a new or reconditioned engine are critical to its life and performance.
-This is especially true of an engine that runs at a constant speed such as a generator engine. - Operate the engine under various conditions, particularly heavy loads with minimal idling, to help seat engine components properly.

-- 3. Oil consumption is greater during break-in as piston rings take time to seat. - Your engine comes equipped with break-in oil.
-Change engine oil and filter at 50 hours using API Service Category CC, CD, or CE break-in oil.
-Change the oil and filter again at 100 hours.
-(Consult the lubricants section for oil recommendation.) - 5.
-Frequently check the engine temperature and oil pressure gauges.
+- 1. The first 100 hours on a new or reconditioned engine are critical to its life and performance. - 2.
+Operate the engine under various conditions, particularly heavy loades with minimal idling, to help seat engine components properly. - 3.
+Constantly check the engine temperature and oil pressure gauges. - 4.
+Oil consumption is greater during break-in as piston rings and cylinder liners take time to seat. - Break-In Oil Changes: Change engine oil and filter at 50 hours.
+Change oil and filter again at 100 hours (Consult Lubricants Section for oil recommendation).